STAY in Hamburg:

 The guests have to share the toiletts.
 If that doesn't bother you, welcome to Pension am Rathaus.
 The rooms exude comfort, while the rustic wooden flooring adds an eye-catching detail.
 Here you'll find complete peace both before and after your city tour.
 The guesthouse is suitable for families: children up to 5 years old may stay in their parents' room with a travel bed completely free of charge.
 Double room from EUR 44.

 EAT in Hamburg:

-STAY in Hamburg: SIDE Hotel
+SHOPPING in Hamburg:

 To catch the Fischmarkt on a Sunday you have to get up early - something that is easier said than done given Hamburg's lively nightlife.
 Those who make it can reward themselves with a fresh crab roll before venturing into the free-for-all.
 Yet Fischmarkt doesn't solely revolve around fish.
 Since 1703 practically everything has been sold: flowers, fruit and vegetables, liquorice, eels and souvenirs.
 Just a few years ago you could even find livestock on offer.
 The true highlight is the banter that the salesmen and women employ in an earthy Hamburg fashion to tempt the passers-by into making a purchase.
 Breakfast is available for early birds, tourists and hungry revellers from the previous night in the great hall, which is filled with the sound of a questionable music accompaniment.